 How Do Online Ad Campaigns Work?

-The reason we’re making a point to mention both Google AdWords and Facebook Ads is because while they’re both PPC marketing platforms, they operate completely differently.
+The reason we’re making a point to mention both Google Ads and Facebook Ads is because while they’re both PPC marketing platforms, they operate completely differently.

-Google AdWords uses a keyword-targeting method that allows you to show your practice’s ad to a potential new patient searching for services like yours on Google.
+Google Ads uses a keyword-targeting method that allows you to show your practice’s ad to a potential new patient searching for services like yours on Google.

 Facebook collects an overwhelming amount of information about each person who has an active account.
 This information includes their interests and demographics.
 Facebook Ads are able to utilize this information and target ads directly to specific groups of people.
 This is why we’re seeing so much success for our clients when they use Facebook Ads.

-Starting a Google AdWords campaign can seem overwhelming.
+Starting a Google Ads campaign can seem overwhelming.
 Before you jump in, keep these best practices in mind:

 - Remember that AdWords is not a magical new patient generator.
 However, it IS a great lead generator.